My rating: 5 of 5 stars

 One of my favorite graphic novels, Dave McKean’s 1990s serial Cages is a magical realist multimedia story about the artists (Leo the painter, Angel the musician, Jonathan the writer) who live in a London apartment building.
 Cages exhibits a set of influences uncommon in Anglophone comics: Kafka and Schulz in literature, Svankmajer and the Brothers Quay in film, Schiele and Klimt in painting/illustration.
 The whole feels very Central and Eastern European, even in its depiction of London, which McKean presents as a labyrinth of dim, narrow, winding, deserted, cobbled streets, a maze of cozy paranoia, which reminds me that Kafka cited Dickens as an inspiration.

 While McKean tells most of the story through gestural drawing—mostly freehand brushwork—and nine-panel grids colored only with a bluish tone, he also employs photography, painting, collage, and digital art to lift the narrative beyond the London apartment and into realms of myth and subjectivity.
 This beautifully justifies the term “graphic novel,” because in Cages pictures do—for theme, for character, for symbolism—what words cannot.
-I think of the scene where Leo the painter meets his neighbor Karen in a jazz club and they talk for hours, falling in love.
+I think of the scene where Leo meets his neighbor Karen in a jazz club and they talk for hours, falling in love.
 Instead of giving us the conversation, McKean gives us pages of flowing pictures, a dance of line and shadow, that shows their mutual attraction more than any literal conversation could.